fractalnetworksco/selfhosted-gateway/README.md

   - Having a dynamically allocated IP that may change frequently.

 2. **Using RPoVPN is ideal for self-hosting from both a network security and privacy perspective:**
-  - Prevents the need to expose your home public IP address to the world.
+  - Obviates the need for a static IP or expose your home's public IP address to the world.
-  - Utilises the advanced network isolation capabilities of Docker (via Linux network namespaces) to isolate your self-hosted services from your home network and your other docker self-hosted services.
+  - Utilizes advanced network isolation capabilities of Docker (thanks to Linux network namespaces) in order to isolate locally exposed services from your home network and other local docker services.
   - Built on open-source technologies (WireGuard, Caddy and NGINX).

 ## Getting Started

 ### Prerequisites
+- Domain
  - Ability to create an `A` record for a domain name.
+- Gateway
-- A Linux host to act as the `gateway`, typically a cloud VPS (Hetzner, Digital Ocean, etc..) with the following requirements:
+ - A publically addressable Linux host to act as the `gateway`, typically a cloud VPS (Hetzner, Digital Ocean, etc..) with the following requirements:
+ - SSH access
-  - Open ports 80/443 (http(s)).
+ - Ports 80/443 open (http/https)
-  - UDP port range listed `/proc/sys/net/ipv4/ip_local_port_range` exposed to the internet.
+ - The UDP port range listed by `cat /proc/sys/net/ipv4/ip_local_port_range` open to the Internet.
-  - SSH access to the `gateway`.
-  - `docker`, `git` & `make` installed.
+ - `docker`, `git` & `make` installed on the Gateway
+- Client
-- Server with one or more services defined in a `docker-compose.yml` that you would like to expose to the internet.
+ - An existing `docker-compose.yml` that you would like to expose to the Internet.
-- A local machine to run the commands on.
-This may also be the server where the exposed services will run.
-  - `docker`, `git` & `make` installed on the local machine.
+ - `docker`, `git` & `make` installed locally

 ### Steps
 1. Point `*.mydomain.com` (DNS A Record) to the IPv4 & IPv6 address of your VPS Gateway host.

 2. Connect to the `gateway` via SSH and setup the `gateway` service: